k-yle/sACN/readme.md

   // trigged if a packet is recieved out of order
 });

+/* advanced usage below */

 sACN.on('error', (err) => {
-  // trigged if there is an internal error (e.g. the suppied `iface` does not exist) });
+  // trigged if there is an internal error (e.g. the supplied `iface` does not exist) });

+// start listening to a new universe (universe 3 in this example) sACN.addUniverse(3);

+// stop listening to a universe 1 sACN.removeUniverse(1);

+// close all connections; terminate the server sACN.close();

+sACN.universes; // is a list of the universes being listened to
 ```

 The `objectify` function is a helper that converts the Buffer (e.g. `Buffer<ff 00 ff>`) into a human-readable object (e.g. `{ 1: 100, 2: 0, 3: 100 }`).